-For some development sites, such as town centre locations or small sites in sensitive areas; a development brief can be helpful, providing an analysis and history of the site and some aspirations, guidelines and rules to follow
+For some development sites, such as town centre locations or small sites in sensitive areas; a development brief can be helpful, providing an analysis and history of the site and some aspirations, guidelines and rules to follow.

-Urban design frameworks or masterplans can be used where appropriate, particularly across authority boundaries.
-The Cross Boundary Collaboration section provides a more detailed description about the different types of design quidance mentioned above.
+Urban design frameworks or masterplans can be used where appropriate, particularly across authority boundaries (see the cross boundary collaboration section).